When you want to understand buyers, you need to create personas to frame your approach to sale.

 - Which aspects of competing products, services, solutions or company are critical to your buyer?

-If we decide to work together, we’ll show you how to create and use buyers personas with techniques, tools, and templates.
+If we decide to work together, we’ll show you how to create and use buyer personas with techniques, tools, and templates.
 It’s an in-demand strategy because “85 percent of B2B organizations aren’t using buyer personas effectively,” claims the Information Technology Services Marketing Association (ITSMA).Next: Challenge of Multiple Decision Makers